 When it comes to supplementation, there is actually a few very specific, scientifically backed supplements that any serious vertical jump aspiring athlete should consider taking.

-The supplements I’m going to recommend today aren’t just general health and fitness products but I’m actually going to explain their carryover to vertical jump training.
+The supplements I’m going to recommend today aren’t just general health and fitness products but I’m actually going to explain their carryover to increase vertical jump training.

 .